crediblecreative/ezrender/README.md

        }
     }

+Parameters:
-@param {string} filePath file name to read, minus extension
+  - filePath {string} file name to read, minus extension
-@param {object} options input options (see description for important details)
+  - options {object} input options (see description for important details)
-@param {function} callback callback function from Express
+  - callback {function} callback function from Express

+Returns:
-@returns {function} callback function with rendered HTML as a parameter
+  - callback {function} function with rendered HTML as a parameter